ultranoise/teensyMIDItoolkit/oneTouch-calibrated/Readme.md

 ```
 usbMIDI.sendPitchBend(value, channel);
 ```
 taking into account that the pitch bend range is not 0-127 but 0-16383 (14 bits) so you will have to update your map() instruction.
+Take also into account that you are transmitting the Pitch Bend position, not the amount of pitch bend.

 7) Map it and test it with your favourite synth.